 The story of deceptive patents is the most interesting, because it was the last domino to fall.
 Fraud is still widely considered immoral, but what is considered fraudulent has changed.
 The USPTO issued patents for inventions whose only use was making one thing look like another, e.g. printing fake grill marks on ungrilled meat.
 And in the 1999 case of Juicy Whip, Inc. v.
 Orange Bang, Inc., the Federal Circuit agreed that imitation counted as a valid utility.
-The case concerned a patent for a new type of drink dispenser that combined features from two existing types.
+The case concerned a patent for a new type of drink dispenser that combined features from two existing types.44 ple, whether the lemonade has a sickly shade or an appealing one.)
+But bacteria can build up in the container, so it must be cleaned often.
+On the other hand, in a "post-mix" dispenser, the various ingredients (e.g. soda syrup, water, and carbonation) are combined only when the drink is being dispensed, so there is no sample sloshing around to preview.
+The patentee, Juicy Whip's assignor, claimed "a post-mix beverage dispenser that is designed to look like a pre-mix beverage dispenser."45 The container on top contains "a fluid that simulates the appearance of the dispensed beverage and is resistant to bacterial growth"; although the actual drink comes from a hidden series of tubes inside the machine, the machine "create[s] the visual impression that the [container] is the principal source of the dispensed beverage."46

 On the one hand, in a "pre-mix" dispenser, a clear container on top holds the soda or slurpee that is dispensed through a spout below.
 People like seeing the drink before they buy it.
-(You can tell, for example, whether the lemonade has a sickly shade or an appealing one.)
-But 42.
+(You can tell, for exam42.
 Nat'l Automatic Device Co. v.
 Lloyd, 40 F. 89, 89-90 (N.D.
 Ill.
 1889).